Hurtubise-David/Faceflow/Tensorflow/facemesh/README.md

 More background information about the model, as well as its performance characteristics on different datasets, can be found here: [https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view](https://drive.google.com/file/d/1VFC_wIpw4O7xBOiTgUldl79d9LA-LsnA/view)

-The model is designed for front-facing cameras on mobile devices, where faces in view tend to occupy a relatively large fraction of the canvas.
-MediaPipe Facemesh may struggle to identify far-away faces.

 ## Installation